open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWS/README.md

 Future versions the OpenTelemetry.*.AWS libraries will include updates to the Semantic Convention, which may break compatibility with a previous version.

+The default will remain as `v1_27_0_Experimental` until the next major version bump.

-To opt-out of automatic upgrades, you can pin to a specific version:
+To opt in to automatic upgrades, you can use `SemanticConventionVersion.Latest` or you can specify a specific version:

 ```csharp
 using OpenTelemetry;